 Remember the Supplements

-You should always take a good multivitamin supplement (at the very least) when on a calorie restriction diet.
-In theory, it's perfectly possible to obtain all the vitamins and micronutrients you need from your food.
+You should always take a good multivitamin supplement when practicing calorie restriction.
+In theory it's perfectly possible to obtain all the vitamins and micronutrients you need from your food.
 In practice, for most people living busy, working lives, this just isn't going to happen.
 Remember to take your supplements.

 The Water Trick

-Doctors tell us that few people in Western societies drink as much water as they should for optimal health, and many people mistake low-level thirst for low-level hunger.
+Many people find it easy to mistake low-level thirst for low-level hunger.
 A very helpful tactic for those practicing calorie restriction is to drink a glass of water when first feeling hungry.
 If you are still hungry twenty minutes later, then maybe it's time to think about eating.
 Half the time, you were just thirsty, however.